-You will be seen in the office in approximately seven to ten days to check the wound and then every two to three weeks with an X-ray to evaluate healing.
+You will be seen in the office in approximately 7-10 days to check the wound and then every 2-3 weeks with an X-ray to evaluate healing.
 Occasionally a second procedure, such as a cast change or adjustment to the external fixator, will be done in the operating room to further adjust the alignment of the leg during the healing process.
-Healing is usually complete in eight to twelve weeks and the cast or external fixator is removed.
-A splint may be used for an additional two to four weeks until the pin sites have completely healed and the child is able to walk without assistance.
+Healing is usually complete in 8-12 weeks and the cast or external fixator is removed.
+A splint may be used for an additional 2-4 weeks until the pin sites have completely healed and the child is able to walk without assistance.